adamggrim/forecast-command/README.md

 # Forecast Command

-`forecast-command` is a Python package for retrieving forecasts from NOAA (National Oceanic and Atmospheric Administration) and printing them to the console.
+`forecast-command` is a Python package for retrieving forecasts from NOAA (National Oceanic and Atmospheric Administration) on the command line.
 For a given zip code, `forecast-command` can print a seven-day forecast in Fahrenheit or Celsius.

 ## Requirements